ErikBorra/lightbooth/README.md

 Gphoto2 is used to remote control the camera via USB.
 Before starting up lightbooth, you'll first need to make sure gphoto2 is configured properly.

-For a Canon D6, a good configuration is as follows: aperture 22, iso 800, shutter speed 10, imageformat jpeg.
+For a Canon D6, a good configuration for light painting is as follows: aperture 22, iso 800, shutter speed 10, imageformat jpeg.
 This amounts to the following gphotos settings, to be set via the command line before you start lightbooth:

 ```
 sudo gphoto2 --set-config /main/capturesettings/shutterspeed=15